Alcohol, Drug & Smoking Policy

 Additional Support

 If you have any questions regarding this policy or require additional support, you should speak to your line manager.
-Alternatively, you can contact the HR Advisor for your business group, or email HR.advice@midcounties.coop.
+Alternatively, you can contact the HR advice line – hr.advice@midcounties.coop

 The Society has partnered with GroceryAid to provide colleagues with a FREE confidential helpline service.
 For help and advice colleagues can contact the confidential 24/7 GroceryAid Helpline by calling 08088 021 122.
 A live webchat is also available here.
 There is also a wide range of guidance and support resources available at www.groceryaid.org.uk.
 Colleagues can also download your mental health support app, designed by Everymind for further support resources.